nchucvml/CSFT/README.md

 ![image](CSFT_flowchart.png)

 ## Instruction
-First, download 4 datasets and put them into "../datasets/".
+First, download the 4 datasets and put them into "../datasets/".
+The URL is in ``datasets_URL.txt.``

 Second, download the pretrained weight.